fihrisaldama015/Capstone_CoffeScape/README.md

 JavaScript-enabled environment (browser, Node.js, etc.)
 ## Instruction
 #### 1. Get the data
 Get the data from the dataset for mood based and put them inside the list of each variables.
+Ensure you have access to the dataset containing mood-based drink information.
 #### 2. Run the script
 Open the HTML file containing the script in a browser or execute the script using Node.js.
 #### 3. Enter Your Mood